destinydinam/netflix-clone101/README.md

 # My first ever app to be deployed

-# Will make sure I build more projects and oush them here more often
+# Will make sure I build more projects and push them here more often